tn-aixpa/rsde-tools/docs/usage.md

 # RSDE-TOOLS

+The main purpose of the tool is to provide perform for different usecases scenarios of remote sensing such as deforestation, flood mapping, and landslide monitoring.

 ## Usage Scenario

-Use as a base image in your own Dockerfile:
+It can be sse as a base image in your own remote sensing scenario specific Dockerfile:

-FROM rsde-tools:latest
+FROM ghcr.io/tn-aixpa/rsde-tools:latest

+RUN conda init bash && . ~/.bashrc

+...